Painting Wood End Tables

 These thin pieces of wood were chipped off in a couple of places, so I filled those in, and I filled in the shallow damage on the top.

 When I filled in these 2 bigger areas, I found out that the wood was loose.
-So I put some wood glue into the cracks and then I taped the wood down with some painter’s tape while the glue dried.
+So I put some wood glue into the cracks, and then I taped them down with some painter’s tape while the glue dried.
+Here’s another post on how to fix damaged wood furniture before painting using the glue method.

-Create A Wooden Dowel Furniture Look
+How to Create A Wooden Dowel Furniture Look

+Since the sides all had wood slats, I thought I would add more to create a more trendy look.
 So I bought some ¼” square dowels, cut them to size, and played around with the spacing and amount of dowels.
-I ended up going with 4 dowels in each slot, and just kind of eyeballed the spacing.
+I ended up going with 4 dowels in each slot and just kind of eyeballed the spacing.

 At first, I used my pin nailer to attach them… but after the first side, it was giving me fits.
 I ran out of nails, and then it kept getting jammed.

+So, I ended up just gluing the dowels and putting tape over them to hold them in place while the glue dried.
 Gluing and taping took a little longer than the pin nailer, except I didn’t have any fits with it.
-So it was probably faster in the end… at least that’s what I’m telling myself. haha
+So it was probably faster in the end… at least, that’s what I’m telling myself. haha

-The next day I removed all of the tape… worried that the tape held the dowels in place.
+The next day, I removed all of the tape… worried that the tape held the dowels in place.
 But they all were glued on well!

 One or two shifted… or maybe that was just my bad placement.
 But… I’m honestly just choosing to ignore that.
 Haha It can be on the back.
 Right??

-Fix Chipped Veneer (Again)
+Fixing Chipped Veneer (Again)

 But I couldn’t ignore that the wood repair wasn’t fully glued down.
 I had only glued from the bottom before, so I missed gluing from the top.
+So I filled those again, taped them in place, and waited 30 minutes.

-While I waited for the glue to dry, I sanded the dry wood filler down flush with the surface with 220 grit sandpaper.
+While I waited for the glue to dry, I sanded the dry filler down flush with the surface with 220 grit sandpaper.
 Read this post to learn about the best sandpaper for furniture!

-After the glue had dried for 30 minutes, I removed the tape, sanded the wood filler, and filled that spot again.
+After the glue had dried for 30 minutes, I removed the tape, sanded the filler, and filled that spot again.
 Annnnd then I waited for that all to dry again before I sanded it back down flush again.

+And then I continued all over the tables.
+This step was just to lightly rough up the surface to help with adhesion.
 220 grit sandpaper is my favorite for this.
 Read this post to learn more about the importance of sanding before painting furniture!

 For all of the dowels, I used a fine grit foam sanding sponge since it was easier to hold onto for that area.

-Technically, this paint and this primer that I’m using has amazing adhesive properties, so I probably didn’t HAVE to sand everything.
-But it will always help the paint and primer stick better.
+Technically, the paint and primer I’m using have amazing adhesive properties, so I probably didn’t HAVE to sand everything.
+But it will always help these two stick better.
+Before I moved on to the next step, I cleaned up all of the dust with a vacuum and a tack cloth.

 For a comparison with another primer, here’s Cover Stain VS BIN Shellac Primer.
 You can also check out the best primers for painting furniture here and the best primers to stop tannin bleed here.